Is ChangChui Creative Park worth visiting?

 How much time should I spend at ChangChui Creative Park?

-Plan 1.5–3 hours: arrive before sunset for daytime shots, then stay as the lights and Night Market switch on.
+Plan 1.5 to 3 hours: arrive before sunset for daytime shots, then stay as the lights and Night Market switch on.
 Add more time if you’re dining at Na-Oh or catching pop-up performances.

 What nearby attractions can I combine with ChangChui Creative Park?